bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 Nat Sakimura,
 Takahiro Tsuchiya.

+In particular, the author would like to thank Aaron Parecki and Mike Jones for insights into how to integrate identity and authentication systems into the core protocol, and to Dick Hardt for the use cases, diagrams, and insights provided in the XAuth proposal that have been incorporated here.

 # IANA Considerations {#IANA}

 [[ TBD: There are a lot of items in the document that are expandable